MicrosoftDocs/well-architected/well-architected/resiliency/app-design-error-handling.md

 # Error handling for resilient applications in Azure

+In a distributed system, ensuring that your application can recover from errors is critical.
+You can test your applications to prevent errors and failure, but you need to prepare for a wide range of issues.
+Testing doesn't always catch everything, so you should understand how to handle errors and prevent potential failure.

 Many things in a distributed system, such as underlying cloud infrastructure and third-party runtime dependencies, are outside your span of control and your means to test.
 You can be sure something will fail eventually, so you need to be prepared.

-Ensuring that your application can recover from errors is critical.
-You can test your applications to prevent errors and failure, but you need to be prepared for when applications encounter issues or fail.
-Testing doesn't always catch everything, so you need to understand how to handle errors and prevent potential failure.

 ## Key points